-20 REPORTING OF MEETINGS10
+20 REPORTING OF MEETINGS12

-- 20.1 Meetings may be recorded on behalf of the Council. - 20.2 While a meeting of the Council is open to the public, any person attending is to be permitted to report on the meeting.
+- 20.1 Meetings can be recorded and/or broadcasted and published on the Council's media channels. - 20.2 While a meeting of the Council is open to the public, any person attending is to be permitted to report on the meeting.
 However, oral reporting or oral commentary on a meeting as it takes place is not permitted if the person reporting or providing the commentary is present at the meeting. - 20.3 The Council will afford reasonable facilities to a person attending a meeting of the Council in England for the purpose of reporting on the meeting to enable them to do so. - 20.4 Any person who attends a meeting of the Council for the purpose of reporting on the meeting may use any communication method, including the internet, to publish, post or otherwise share the results of the person's reporting activities. - 20.5 Publication and dissemination may take place at the time of the meeting or occur after the meeting. - 20.6 For the purposes of this paragraph "reporting" means: - 20.6.1 filming, photographing or making an audio recording of proceedings at a meeting; - 20.6.2 using any other means for enabling persons not present to see or hear proceedings at a meeting as it takes place or later; or - 20.6.3 reporting or providing commentary on proceedings at a meeting, orally or in writing, so that the report or commentary is available as the meeting takes place or later to persons not present.

-10 Provisions to this effect are required by The Openness of Local Government Bodies Regulations 2014.
+12 Provisions to this effect are required by The Openness of Local Government Bodies Regulations 2014.